HyFlex Pool Classrooms

 The standard pool classrooms is a set of classrooms that are shared by all academic departments.

-During Fall 2020, several standard pool classrooms have been reserved solely for student use.
+During Spring 2021, several standard pool classrooms have been reserved solely for student use.
 These rooms will not hold classes.
 They are open to students to attend online classes or work between classes.
 For a list of these classrooms, click here.

 Installed equipment is listed per room along with a link to instructions.
 You can also review our basic troubleshooting tips for all classrooms.